Arabic language in the United States

-The Arabic language is a minority language in the United States.
-In the 2020 American Community Survey, 1.39 million people reported speaking the language at home.
-This makes Arabic the sixth most spoken language in the United States as of 2020.
-Arabic-speaking people in the United States include people of many backgrounds, such as Lebanese, Syrian, Egyptian, Moroccan, Iraqi, Palestinian, Algerian, and so on.
+The Arabic language is a widely spoken minority language in the United States.
+According to the 2020 American Community Survey, approximately 1.39 million people reported speaking Arabic at home, making it the sixth most spoken non-English language in the country.
+Arabic speakers in the United States come from diverse backgrounds, including communities with origins in Lebanon, Syria, Egypt, Morocco, Iraq, Palestine, Algeria, and other Arabic-speaking regions.
+Arabic is used in cultural, religious, and community settings throughout the United States, and its distribution reflects several waves of immigration and settlement.

 As a second language, Arabic (across all varieties of Arabic) saw declining enrollment among colleges and universities between 2016 and 2021.
 Since the September 11 attacks, Arabic has faced significant discrimination and stereotyping within the United States.

 History

 Atlantic slave trade

 The Atlantic slave trade brought significant numbers of Arabic speakers to America.
 Many African Muslim slaves were fluent in Arabic and thus contributed to the language's presence in the United States.

 17th - 19th centuries

 Arabic language education in the United States dates back to the 17th century.
 Initially, the study of Arabic was introduced to complement the study of Hebrew and the Old Testament.
 Harvard was the first American college to offer Semitic languages, including Hebrew, Chaldaic, and Syriac in 1640.
 Later on, Arabic was available sometime between 1654 and 1672 during the presidency of Charles Chauncy.
 Eventually Arabic began to be taught in other institutions such as the University of Pennsylvania in 1788, Dartmouth and Andover in 1807, and the Theological Seminary in Princeton sometime before the 1880s.

 In the 19th century, more American universities began developing departments and courses for the learning of Arabic.
 In 1841, Edward E. Salisbury was appointed as a professor of Arabic and Sanskrit by Yale, the first person in the Americas to be given such a position.
 In 1880, Harvard's Department of Semitic Languages was founded, formalizing the university's teaching of Arabic under Professor Crawford H. Toy.
 In 1883, Paul Haupt, an Assyriologist, established a comprehensive Semitic philology program at Johns Hopkins University, which later influenced the development of similar programs across the nation.
 By the end of the 19th century, there were sixteen major departments of Semitics in the United States, with Arabic being offered in various colleges and seminaries.